kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 *CE* – Under HIPAA, a Covered Entity is a health plan, a health care clearinghouse or a health care provider who transmits any health information in electronic form in connection with a HIPAA transaction.

-*ePHI* – Electronic protected health information (PHI) refers to any PHI that is covered under HIPAA security regulations and is produced, saved, transferred or received in an electronic form.
+*ePHI* – Electronic protected health information (PHI) refers to any PHI that is covered under HIPAA security regulations and is produced, saved, transferred, or received in an electronic form.

 *HIPAA* – A Federal law that allows persons to qualify immediately for comparable health insurance coverage when they change their employment relationships.
-HIPAA gives HHS the authority to mandate the use of standards for the electronic exchange of health care data; to specify what medical and administrative code sets should be used within those standards; to require the use of national identification systems for health care patients, providers, payers (or plans) and employers (or sponsors) and to specify the types of measures required to protect the security and privacy of personally-identifiable health care information.
+HIPAA gives HHS the authority to mandate the use of standards for the electronic exchange of health care data; to specify what medical and administrative code sets should be used within those standards; to require the use of national identification systems for health care patients, providers, payers (or plans), and employers (or sponsors) and to specify the types of measures required to protect the security and privacy of personally-identifiable health care information.

 *PHI* - Individually identifiable health information collected from an individual that is created or received by a healthcare provider, employer, or plan.
 Any information related to the past, present or future physical or mental health or condition of an individual; the provision of healthcare to an individual; or the past, present or future payment for the provision of healthcare to an individual.
 This may include but is not limited to:
 *	Patient's Name